gabrielfalcao/bose/README.rst

 -l=DEFAULT, --debug=DEFAULT

    Activate debug logging for one or more systems.
 Available debug
-   loggers: bose, bose.importer, bose.inspector, bose.plugins,
+   loggers: psychoacoustics, psychoacoustics.importer, psychoacoustics.inspector, psychoacoustics.plugins,
-   bose.result and bose.selector.
+   psychoacoustics.result and psychoacoustics.selector.
 Separate multiple names with a comma.

 --debug-log=FILE